HarperDB/documentation/docs/technical-details/reference/resource-migration.md

 		// to perform/call authorization explicitly in direct get, put, post methods rather than using allow* methods. if (!this.getContext().user) throw new Error('Unauthorized');
-		target.checkPermissions = false; // authorization complete, no need to further check permissions below return super.get(target); // we can just directly use the query as well }
+		target.checkPermissions = false; // authorization complete, no need to further check permissions below
+		// target.checkPermissions is set to true or left in place, this default get method will perform the default permissions checks return super.get(target); // we can just directly use the query as well }
 }